jonathandao0/depthai-frc/README.md

 # depthai-frc

-A project I developed to implement real-time machine learning vision processing using the OopenCV AI Kit (OAK) devices.
-This was focused on using a model trained on objects for the 2020/2021 FRC Infinite Recharge game and using the model in several different applications.
+A project I developed to implement real-time machine learning vision processing using the OpenCV AI Kit (OAK) devices and the DepthAI libraries.
+This was focused on using a model trained on objects for the 2020/2021 FRC Infinite Recharge game in several novel applications.

 ## Demonstrations and Examples